NRN: 2010s

-NRN launched 10 Peach on 11 January 2011, replacing a simulcast of the main channel.
+Southern Cross commenced running new Network Ten secondary channel Eleven via NRN on 11 January 2011 on LCN 55, replacing a simulcast of the main channel.

 On 1 July 2016, Southern Cross Ten's unique branding began to phase out on NRN in favour of Ten's mainstream branding as Ten.
 This comes after Southern Cross switched all of its SC10 stations (except NRN) as Southern Cross Nine as part of its new program supply agreement with the Nine Network.
-Southern Cross announced on 13 September 2016 that 10 HD would be launched on channel 52 on 21 September 2016.
+Southern Cross announced on 13 September 2016 that 10 HD would be launched on LCN 52 on 21 September 2016.
 In addition, 10 Bold was reduced to a standard definition broadcast to accommodate 10 HD.

+Southern Cross announced on 25 July 2016, that it would commence broadcasting a New Zealand-based datacast shopping channel, Yesshop via NRN on 1 August 2016 on LCN 54.
+However, Yesshop's owner (Yes Retail) made the decision to cease trading on 29 September 2016 citing lack of funds to pay wages and the company's current losses of approximately 20 million dollars.
+Employees were terminated the same day, and the channels were removed on Freeview later that day.

 In late January 2017, it was announced that Southern Cross had entered into negotiations with WIN Corporation, owners of regional Ten-affiliate WIN Television, over the sale of NRN in exchange for WIN's Wollongong radio station i98FM.
 This deal would have expanded WIN's television coverage across all regional markets in the eastern states and granted Southern Cross radio coverage in Wollongong.
 Southern Cross later withdrew from negotiations on 20 February 2017 with no explanation given.
 However, WIN and Southern Cross later finalised an agreement where they would sell NRN to WIN for a total of $55 million, with the sale taking effect on 31 May 2017.
 NRN was maintained as Ten Northern NSW until playout and transmission were transferred to WIN's MediaHub facility in Ingleburn on 1 September 2017, when the station adopted the WIN branding.
-Channel numbers were also reshuffled for NRN to align with WIN's other stations, but as Nine-owned NBN Television holds the 8-numbered digital channels in northern NSW, NRN's digital channels remain on the 5-numbered digital channels.
+The LCNs were also reshuffled for NRN to align with WIN's other stations, but as Nine-owned NBN Television holds the 8-numbered digital channels in northern NSW, NRN's digital channels remain on the 5-numbered digital channels.

+In September 2018, NRN launches a new free-to-air channel, Sky News on WIN (now Sky News Regional) into the Northern NSW and Gold Coast areas.

+In October 2018, WIN rebranded its versions of 10's multi-channels, One and Eleven, into WIN Boss (later changed to WIN Bold in December) and WIN Peach.
+WIN also updated its logo, launching at the same time as the launch of Network 10's new logo.